Prasad3110/PVC_pipes_data_analyst/README.md

-# RAKSHA PIPES DATA ANALYSIS REPORT
+# PVC PIPES DATA ANALYSIS REPORT

 # Project Overview
 A demonstration of Python, SQL, and Power BI integration for data analysis and visualization.